ysl0628/ysl0628/README.md

 🍙 About me
 ---

-- 🌱 I’m a Front-end developer.
+- 🌱 I'm a Front-end developer.
-- 🔭 I’m currently working on the IoT industry
+- 🔭 I'm currently working at ezTravel on a travel merchandise website.
-- ⚡ Fun fact: I'm a dietitian
+- ⚡ Fun fact: I'm a dietitian.

 📊 Stats
 ---